lbarker/palekai.org/_pages/joinus.md

     The air may be chilly but you will warm up once we start paddling.
     We recommend dressing in warm, water-wicking layers.
 Synthetic and wool fabrics are preferred while on the water as these will keep you warm
     even if they get wet.
-Cotton is fine before and after paddling, but should be avoided while paddling.
+Cotton is fine before and after paddling but should be avoided while paddling.
 </p>

 <h3>Suggested Attire</h3>